meatripoli/ChallengeCalculator/README.md

 # Calculator
 Building a calculator that
 + adds a string of numbers delimited by a custom single character delimiter.
 Format: //{delimiter}\n{numbers}
-This version does not allow user to enter negative numbers and numbers bigger than 1000.
++ add a string of numbers delimited by a default delimiter (comma, new line/carrige return) This version does not allow user to enter negative numbers and numbers bigger than 1000.

 ## Getting Started